Residential Boarding Policy

 Exemption from the Residential Boarding Policy

-Obligated students may be eligible for an exemption to this policy if the student:
+Students obligated to the boarding policy may be eligible for an exemption to this policy if the student:

-• Is currently or previously married or has dependents.
+• Is married or has dependents.

-• Has served at least one year active duty in US Military forces.
+• Has served at least one year active duty in U.S. Military forces.

-• Has received permission from the Exemption Committee.
+• Receives permission from the Exemption Committee.